Cisco 730 Headset

 An Example:

 With a 0.8mm thick headband we noticed complaints of tightness, going down to 0.7mm alleviated that issue, but reduced stability.
-Slight revisions to the foam then addressed the stability issue.
+Slight revisions to the headband foam then addressed the stability issue.

 Head Related Transfer Function and Virtual Auditory Display- Bosun Xie